vikasankani/secure-water-quality-secure-monitoring-/README.md

 This project demonstrates how embedded systems and IoT can be combined with security mechanisms to create a reliable monitoring system.

-By incorporating timestamp and MAC-based authentication, the system becomes more resilient against **data tampering and replay attacks**, making it more suitable for real-world applications.
+By incorporating timestamp and MAC-based authentication, the system becomes more resilient against data tampering and replay attacks, making it more suitable for real-world applications.